CarloNicolini/carlonicolini.github.io/sections/science/_posts/2019-09-03-Sampling-uniform-random-spanning-forests-with-Wilson-algorithm.md

 This approximation tells us that the Boltzmann partition function in the spectral entropies framework is describing the combinatorial statistics of random spanning forests in the graph, at least in the limit of many small trees.
-It's indeed very good, until the limit $\beta = (\lambda_{max})^{-1}$ which is the limit in which we can Taylor expand the Mercator series of the logarithm.
+It's indeed very good, until the limit $$\beta = (\lambda_{max})^{-1}$$ which is the limit in which we can Taylor expand the Mercator series of the logarithm.

 <figure>
 <img src='/static/postfigures/z_vs_approx.png' width="600" />
-<figcaption>In this picture the limit of the approximation is exactly $1/\lambda_{max}$$.
-For values of $$\beta$ lower than this threshold, the approximation is incredibly good, and it definely links the partition function to the combinatorics of random spanning forests as from the Wilson algorithm.</figcaption>
+<figcaption>In this picture the limit of the approximation is exactly $$1/\lambda_{max}$$.
+For values of $$\beta$$ lower than this threshold, the approximation is incredibly good, and it definely links the partition function to the combinatorics of random spanning forests as from the Wilson algorithm.</figcaption>
 </figure>

-In this picture the limit of the approximation is exactly $1/\lambda_{max}$$.
-For values of $$\beta$ lower than this threshold, the approximation is incredibly good, and it definitely links the partition function to the combinatorics of random spanning forests as from the Wilson algorithm.
+In this picture the limit of the approximation is exactly $$1/\lambda_{max}$$.
+For values of $$\beta$$ lower than this threshold, the approximation is incredibly good, and it definitely links the partition function to the combinatorics of random spanning forests as from the Wilson algorithm.

 ## From approximation to exact relation: inverse Laplace transform